 Unique to this program, IES Abroad arranges exciting and extensive academic travel, site visits, and field trips that are incorporated into the curriculum.
 Some trips are associated with specific courses and travel outside Beijing for up to two weeks.
 Other trips are shorter and connect your academics to local sites in Beijing.

 We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local community lives.
 Our goal is that when you leave Beijing, it will feel like home.

 You live in a language-immersion environment to support rapid language advancement.
-Housing options will require a commitment to speaking Chinese as much as possible, and adhering to household and residence hall etiquette that is in harmony with Chinese cultural norms and university regulations.
+Housing options require a commitment to speaking Chinese as much as possible, and adhering to household and residence hall etiquette that is in harmony with Chinese cultural norms.
 The final decision and location of housing is made once you arrive in China.

 Homestays provide the ideal environment for learning about China and improving your Chinese language skills.
-Most of our homestays are located within a short walk or bus ride to the Center.
+Our homestays are located within a short walk or bus ride to the Center.
 All homestays feature a private bedroom.
 While living in a home may involve making some sacrifices of privacy and personal freedom, our Chinese homestay families are universally eager to get to know you and share their ideas, language, and culture with you.
 We will find you a suitable “English-friendly” homestay if you don’t have Chinese language experience.
-As living in a homestay requires a unique commitment on the part of students, we will interview all arriving students to determine if a homestay is right for you.
-Homestay opportunities are limited, and we ask that only students seriously committed to being part of a family apply.
+Homestay opportunities may be limited.

 You are provided breakfast and dinner by your host family, seven days a week, while the program is in session.